das-labor/neopg/readme.md

 # NeoPG implements the OpenPGP standard.

-NeoPG is written in C++11 and released under the permissive `Simplified BSD` license (the same license as Botan, the cryptography library).

-Some (many) parts of NeoPG are currently under a more restrictive license, because they are derived from other projects (in particular GnuPG).
+NeoPG is written in C++11.
+It starts out as an opinionated fork of the GnuPG code base, and hopefully will evolve to something entirely different.

+For now, many parts of NeoPG are licensed by the upstream authors under various licenses, including GPL and LGPL variants.
 Please refer to the copyright notice at the top of every file.

+New source code contributed by the NeoPG authors is licensed under the permissive `Simplified BSD` license (the same license as Botan, the cryptography library we want to use).

 The dependencies are also released under their respective various licenses.

 ## Dependencies